Computer-Programming-B/MicrobitHigh5RoboticArm/README.md

 ![](High5RobotCircuit.png)

 ### Step 2: Test the circuit
 Just like in the previous project, you can test the photoresitor of your circuit by using your hand to create a shadow over the photoresistor.
-A shadow should decrease the the value of the Analog0 sensor.
-You can display the value in a say block or just look at Analog0 in the sensors display.
+A shadow should decrease the the value of the **Analog0 sensor**.
+You can display the value in a say block or just look at **Analog0** in the sensors display.

 To test the servo
 TBD